Lahiru720/Bus_info/README.md

     2. The passenger can find all the places that bus is going

 ## Deployment
+    first clone this repository on your computer.
+    After install npm on your computer,then run npm start

 ## Feedback
     Ask a question on Stackoverflow